tonyho/app-framework-binder/doc/afb-tests-overview.md

 ### afb-client-demo (command-line WebSockets)

-This clients interactively calls plugins APIs from the command line, using the binder [WebSockets](https://en.wikipedia.org/wiki/WebSocket) facility.
+This clients interactively calls bindings APIs from the command line, using the binder [WebSockets](https://en.wikipedia.org/wiki/WebSocket) facility.

 If _afb-daemon_ has been launched with the following parameters: